 ... we have generated a powder model based on the information available from the powder manufacturers, bullet makers, etc. From that we have developed formulas that are "best fit" for a specific powder over the entire range of available data...
 If the charge or velocity reliability is 98%, then our formulas have come within 98% of the published values provided by ALL of the published data that we have available.

 I don't know what went wrong with that first release of LoadTech, but in 2007 I received word from a recent purchaser of AEM's software that showed the problems I noticed had been fixed.
-In 2013, I finally decided to update my copy, but sadly, found AEM out of business.
+In 2013, I finally decided to update my copy but found AEM out of business.
 I was able to contact Mr. Reynolds, and he kindly gave me a free upgrade to the last copy of their AccuLoad program, of which LoadTech is only one of many useful modules.
-In limited testing, I find it to produce conservative velocity estimates and reasonable charge predictions for medium pressure cartridges measured in CUP.
+In my very limited testing, I found it to produce conservative velocity estimates and reasonable charge predictions for medium pressure cartridges measured in CUP.
 It was also conservative for high pressure cartridges measured in psi.
 However, for a larger, high pressure cartridge measured in CUP, it produced charge and fps predictions a bit high, but not dangerously so, especially were one watching fps with a chronograph.

-On the whole AccuLoad was a good effort, and I hope Mr. Reynolds will make his work available again.
+On the whole, AccuLoad was a good effort, and I hope Mr. Reynolds will make his work available again.

 The internal ballistics of small arms are nearly impossible to predict.
 Small changes in bullet construction will change how readily the bullet enters the bore.
 The more difficult it is to engrave the bullet, the higher the pressure grows.
 The greater the pressure gets to be, the faster the powder begins to burn.
 Pressures can and do rise unexpectedly fast.
 Another big factor is the primer, for it determines the initial rate of pressure rise, and thus how fast the burning accelerates.
 Powder lots sometimes vary greatly in burning "speed" as well.

 The only time you can reasonably expect to reach a certain velocity is if you're using all the same components listed in a load that was tested in a pressure barrel.
 That means not only the same powder, but also the same primer, the same case, and the same make and model of bullet.
-Even then, there is no guarentee you'll be getting the same pressure found under test.
+Even then, there is no guarantee you'll be getting the same pressure found under test.